-How Do You Treat A Dislocated Shoulder?
+How Do You Treat A Dislocated Shoulder in Bergen County, NJ?

 If you’ve had a bad fall or a sports incident that has left you with debilitating and persistent shoulder pain then you could be dealing with a shoulder dislocation.
 A dislocation occurs when part of the bone comes out of the socket within the shoulder blade.
 Since the shoulder joint is actually the most mobile joint we have, it increases its risk for dislocations.

 The most obvious symptoms of a shoulder dislocation include severe pain, loss of mobility in the shoulder, and swelling or bruising.
 You may also notice a distinct difference between the injured side and the other shoulder.
 In some cases, you may even experience tingling, numbness, or weakness that runs from your shoulders down your arm.
 Sometimes muscle spasms also occur.
 If you are experiencing these symptoms it’s important that you seek proper medical attention.

 While you could turn to your general practitioner who will then have to refer you to a specialist, why not immediately get the care you need by turning to our very own orthopaedic shoulder specialist Dr. Roger Pollock?
 Dr. Pollock specializes in the prevention, diagnosis, and treatment of all shoulder conditions.
 We also provide a variety of treatment options and surgical procedures to cater to your specific health needs.